flexera-public/policy_templates/cost/azure/reserved_instances/mca_recommendations/README.md

 - *Look Back Period* - Number of days of prior usage to analyze.
 - *Net Savings Threshold* - Specify the minimum net savings that should result in a recommendation
 - *Reservation Scope* - Single or Shared Scoped Reservations
-- *Resource Type* - the resource type used for Reservation recommendations
+- *Resource Type* - the resource type used for Reservation recommendations.
+Select all to include all Reservation types in a single incident.
 - *Email addresses to notify* - Email addresses of the recipients you wish to notify

 ## Policy Actions